thein3rovert/SecureDoc/README.md

 this method will define the logic for both methods, so what we are going to be working on next is putting an implementation for this method.

+# QR Code Utils
+Today we will be working on the QR code utils, so we creat a method and two helper method,qrcodeimageuri this method help to create qrcode uri, then we defined an helper method qrDataFunction, this helper method will help in the creation of the qr data, which will then be used in the imageuri method to generate the data for the QR code.

+After we then defined a methood called qr code secret, this method helps basically to generate the qr code secret.
+So overall, we have a way to get the secret to the qrcode, we have a way to get the QRcodeImageUri and we also have a way to get the data that will be passed to the imageUri, the data we generate is when we use in creating the uri.

+So what we are going to do next is give an implementation for the method, setUpMfa and cancelMfa making use of the utils method just created.